Controlled bond expansion for DMRG ground state search at single-site costs

+(iv) Shift the isometry center from site $\ell +1$ to site $\ell$ using a singular value decomposition (SVD) and truncate (\textit{trim}) bond $\ell$ from dimension $D + \Dt$ back to $D$, removing low-weight states.
+The discarded weight, say $\xi$, of this bond trimming serves as an error measure~\cite{supplement}.
 The energy minimization based on $H^{\monesite,\expand}_\ellplusone$ is variational, hence each CBE update strictly lowers the GS energy.
-Moreover, although CBE explores a much smaller variational space than \twosite\ DMRG, it still converges at the same rate (as shown below), since it focuses on the subspace that really matters for energy reduction.
+Though \shrewd\ selection involves severe bond reductions, it yields $\rDD$s suitable for efficiently lowering the GS energy (in step (iii)).
+Moreover, although CBE explores a much smaller variational space than \twosite\ DMRG, it converges at the same rate and accuracy (see below and Ref.~\cite{supplement}), since it focuses on the subspace that really matters for energy reduction.
+Section~S-1 in \cite{supplement} illustrates this by analysing singular value spectra.
+All in all, CBE is a \onesite\ cost version of the \twosite\ update, compatible with established DMRG parallelization schemes \cite{Stoudenmire2013}.
+Similar to \twosite~\cite{Stoudenmire2012}, CBE can also be combined with mixing during the initial few sweeps (see Ref.~\onlinecite{supplement}, Sec.~S-3).